3urobeat/ada-output-logger/README.md

 # ada-output-logger
 An Ada logging library offspring of my [JS output-logger library](https://github.com/3urobeat/output-logger).

-It allows you to painlessly log values of different data types with different log levels to stdout without having to join strings together manually.
+It drastically simplifies logging messages and interacting with stdout/-in while also providing a bunch of eyecandy for a better user experience.
-It simultaneously provides color-highlighting based on log level, attaches a timestamp to your message, logs to an output file and much more.
+See the list of features below!

 &nbsp;

 ## Features
 - Colored log levels: Info, Warn, Error & Debug
-- Keep track of every log message with a output file
+- Keep track of every log message with an output file
 - Display file name to keep track of log origins even in large projects
 - Overwrite a log message with the next one by marking it as *remove*
 - Animations: 6 are shipped by default